Kyoto Koka University ロゴ

 An entirely unique department of sociology!

-Our department does not only work on solving social problems.
-Under the slogan of “Co-creation,” we aim to create a society of “Well-Being” in which everyone can live with a smile by combining diverse ideas and strengths.
-Students will learn with an emphasis on practical application of “design mindset,” which leads to the discovery and solution of problems.
+Our department goes beyond just solving social problems.
+Under the slogan of “Co-creation,” we aim to create a 'Well-Being' society where everyone can live happily, by combining diverse ideas and strengths.
+Students will focus on the practical application of "design thinking", enabling them to discover and solve problems.

 <Three courses to enhance your expertise>